ttcyber/formphp/formphp/README.md

 This is a php mysql (mariaBD) application
  Craig Coleman(Tri-Tech)

-create table code:
+- create table code:

-se database stream;
+- use database stream;

-rant all privileges on stream.* TO 'user'@'localhost' IDENTIFIED BY 'passwords';
+- grant all privileges on stream.* TO 'user'@'localhost' IDENTIFIED BY 'passwords';

 REATE TABLE IF NOT EXISTS `formdata` (
   `id` int(32) NOT NULL auto_increment,